 If the idea of a coffee enema is a bit challenging for you, I explain the benefits of coffee enemas, guide you through the process, and help you to get the best results possible in my Ultimate Coffee Enema Program.

 As I shared in this article, toxins and pathogens are likely to blame for gallstones and many other health issues, not your healthy diet.
 If you need help navigating the process of ridding yourself of parasites and toxins, my At-Home Program can guide you step-by-step to better health.
-And the doctors in my 1-on-1 Coaching Program are prepared to mentor you and provide personalized guidance.

 - Cox, RA and García-Palmieri, MR. “Cholesterol, Triglycerides, and Associated Lipoproteins.”
 Clinical Methods: The History, Physical, and Laboratory Examinations, 3rd edition, Butterworth Publishers, 1990.
 Web

 - Soliman, Ghada A. “Dietary Cholesterol and the Lack of Evidence in Cardiovascular Disease.”
 Nutrients, vol. 10, no. 6, 16 Jun 2018, Web

 - “Your Digestive System.”
 University of Michigan: Digestive and Liver Health, n.d.
 Web